stevesong/open_undersea_cable_map/README.md

 [TeleGeography](http://www.telegeography.com) draws the cable routes and plots the landing points with [Adobe Illustrator](https://www.adobe.com/products/illustrator.html).
 Using [Avenza's MAPublisher](https://www.avenza.com/mapublisher) plug-in, which works with Illustrator, two sets of data are exported as GeoJSON: the cable routes (as MultiLineStrings) and landing points (as Points).

-This interactive map Javascript was created using the [RedwoodJS](https://redwoodjs.com/) web application framework.
+This interactive map Javascript was created by Telegeography using the [RedwoodJS](https://redwoodjs.com/) web application framework.
 The Javascript for the map was written in-house at TeleGeography.

 How can I download the dataset?
 --------------------------------------------------

-Below are links to the datasets used for the [Submarine Cable Map](https://www.submarinecablemap.com).

-__Submarine Cables:__
+__Undersea Cables:__

 * [Undersea Cables GeoJSON](https://raw.githubusercontent.com/stevesong/open_undersea_cable_map/main/web/public/api/v3/cable/cable-geo.json)
-*
 * [Undersea Cable Data](https://github.com/stevesong/open_undersea_cable_map/tree/main/web/public/api/v3/cable)

 __Landing Points:__